licky-licky/toji-no-miko-translations/docs/md/docs/A_Certain_Superpowered_Parallel_World.md

 **Misaki:** And, beep.
 With that--
 **Misaki:** (By altering the memories of the people here juuust a little, so that they leave immediately, it should speed up the evacuations, shouldn't it?)
 **Misaki:** Now it's up to Misaka-san to go at it like a workhorse.
-**Kanami:** It looks like they've finished up evacuating, but with more and more aradama coming, can you really keep up with this\!?
+**Kanami:** It looks like they've finished up evacuating, but with more and more aradama coming, can you really keep up with this\!\?
 **Mikoto:** I'll be fine.
 Though...
 We need to do something about them.
 **Mai:** Looking at the the spectrum finder, the aradama detected in the area... all seem to be gathering around Misaka-san.
 **Kaoru:** At this rate, it'll turn out just like that operation we were setting up today.
 **Mikoto:** ...Still, we'll just have to go along with it.
 I don't think we can try taking the them somewhere else at this point.
 If they're coming to me, we'll use that and finish them all off at once.
-**Kaoru:** You're saying you can take care of this many of them\!?
+**Kaoru:** You're saying you can take care of this many of them\!\?
 Seriously...?
 That's crazy.
 **Mikoto:** I have a secret weapon.
 I'll make sure to aim it off in the sky, so it should be safe.
 **Mikoto:** But this could be a little dangerous for all you toji, so stand back.
 **Mikoto:** I'm going to put an end to all the mess you're causing. ...This is me at...
 FULL POWERRRR\!\!
 **Mai:** A-Amazing...
-**Yume:** But hey, doesn't it look like they're all turning into one big aradama\!?
+**Yume:** But hey, doesn't it look like they're all turning into one big aradama\!\?
 **Aradama Roar:** GUOOOOOOOOONN\!\!
 **Mikoto:** Ah...
 **Kaoru:** Ellen said the metal'd bond together, but I didn't think that meant the aradama would too...